QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 The influence of the Bass model is reflected in the fact that it has become the basis of many extended models.
-For example, the intergenerational diffusion model and the generalized Bass model developed by Bass are important developments based on the original model.
+For example, the intergenerational diffusion model and the generalized Bass model developed by Bass are important developments based on the original model @kim_bass_2015.
 These extensions further improve the scope of application and predictive power of the model.

+=== Limitations of the Bass Model

+Although the Bass model proposes an excellent equation to describe market diffusion, it still has some significant limitations.
+First, the model is based on the assumption of homogeneity, treating all potential adopters as the same and ignoring the diversity of individual decisions in real markets.
+Secondly, the Bass model assumes that the population is completely mixed and each individual can influence others equally, which ignores the complex structure of real social networks.
+Furthermore, because the model operates at the aggregate level, it cannot capture the decision-making processes and dynamics at the individual level.
+Finally, the Bass model oversimplifies the adoption process and fails to reflect the many complex factors that affect innovation diffusion in the real world @kumar_bass_nodate.
+These limitations make the traditional Bass model potentially challenging in explaining and predicting certain market phenomena, especially when individual differences, social network structures, and complex adoption decisions need to be considered.

 == Agent-based Modelling and Simulation